 The QuickBooks Online integration ships with the following capabilities:

-- Writing invoices generated on Invoiced to QuickBooks Online
+- Transactions generated on Invoiced post to QuickBooks Online in real-time

 In order to begin syncing with QuickBooks Online first go to Settings → Integrations.